-The Global Master of Arts Program (GMAP) program cost for the 2019-2020 academic year is $84,284* U.S. dollars.
-This fee includes tuition, accommodations and meals for the three residency sessions, a MacBook Air laptop and software, and all course books and educational materials.
-It does not include travel to and from the residency sites and visa fees.
+The Global Master of Arts Program (GMAP) program cost for the 2021-2022 academic year is $85,128*.
+This fee includes tuition and accommodations and meals for the three residency sessions.
+It does not include travel to and from the residency sites or visa fees.

 Review the Tufts University refund policy.

 Graduate school is a significant investment, and it is essential that you formulate a plan to finance your education.
 GMAP students typically finance the program through various means, including employer sponsorships, personal funds, scholarship and grant awards, and loans guaranteed by the U.S. federal government or other lenders.

 The GMAP Committee on Admissions and Scholarships awards GMAP scholarships to qualified candidates based on a combination of merit and financial need to both U.S. citizens/permanent residents and non-U.S. citizens.
 Scholarship recipients are notified either at the time of admission or after the priority deadline for scholarship application consideration.
 We encourage all who think they might qualify for these competitive scholarships to fill out the application for scholarship aid at the time of applying for admission.